fracpete/weka-virtualenv/docs/scripting.md

 ```
 Available script commands:

+base_name <options>
+	Extracts the file name without the path from the specified variable.

 calc <options>
 	Calculates the result of a mathematical expression.

+del_dir <options>
+	Deletes the specified directory (recursively).

+del_file <options>
+	Deletes the specified file.

+dir_name <options>
+	Extracts the path from the specified file variable.

 dump_vars
 	Just outputs all the currently set variables.